karthikv/model_schema/README.md

 end
 ```

-By default, `dump_model_schema` assumes a tab size of 2 spaces, but you change
+By default, `dump_model_schema` assumes a tab size of 2 spaces, but you can
-this with the `-t` option.
-Pass an integer representing the number of spaces,
+change this with the `-t` option.
+Pass an integer representing the number of
-or 0 if you want to use hard tabs.
+spaces, or 0 if you want to use hard tabs.

 You may see help text with `dump_model_schema -h` and view the version of
 ModelSchema with `dump_model_schema -v`.